alfer71/terraform/README.md

 # Terraform scripts
-1. Terraform script to create a private AWS ECR for Docker repository
+1. Terraform script to create a Amazon Linux 2 AWS EC2 Instance for the CI/CD Pipeline
    - ecr_repository.tf